 The company covers 20 million people worldwide and counts 175,000 businesses in the US among its customers (including a third of the Fortune 500).
 In 2014, the group's disability business alone helped more than 230,000 people return to work.

 The US market contributes about two-thirds of annual revenues.
 Unum runs four primary operating centers (in Tennessee, Maine, Massachusetts, and South Carolina) and about 35 sales offices scattered across the US market.
 Its Unum Limited office is the headquarters for the smaller Unum UK operations.

 The company strives to maintain close relationships with its sales force, as well as with its independent agents and brokers, as it relies on these representatives to market its products to employers.

 While its overall revenue growth has been slow as of late -- which Unum primarily attributes to economic impacts on US employment levels -- the company believes its strategic restructuring measures will provide for an increase in future sales levels.
-In 2013, revenues fell a marginal 1% to $10.35 million.
-The decline was primarily caused by a reduction in premiums which occurred due to reinsurance agreements entered into to cede a portion of US individual disability product lines.
-Net investment income also declined that year.
+In 2014, revenue rose a marginal 1.5% to $10.5 billion on premium growth in all business segments.
+Increased sales and premium rate increases helped promote growth; realized investment gains also rose but were partially offset by a decline in net investment income.

 Unum seeks to achieve a competitive edge by providing group, individual, and voluntary workplace products that can be combined with other coverage to better integrate benefits for customers.
 The insurer has stayed ahead of the game in the disability market by sticking to conservative investment and growth strategies, primarily seeking to expand its group product offerings and its geographic presence through organic measures.